PajoHack/Booking-System-PP4/README.md

 - I would consider enhancing the admin home page by incorporating additional metrics in the future for a more comprehensive understanding of site data.
 - I would also consider implementing detailed views for each admin menu item to offer more in-depth information.
 - Similarly, it would be beneficial to incorporate detailed views for each menu item on the regular customer's menu page, providing more comprehensive information for each selection.
-- Ideally a handler should be created to deal with unsuccessful or undelivered email from mailjet.
+- Ideally a handler should be created to deal with unsuccessful or undelivered emails from mailjet.
+- With time I would also add the functionality to create superusers / admins directly in the adminapp.
+Currently this is achived only through the terminal with the command  `python manage.py createsuperuser` and following the subsequent instructions.
+Or, using the built in Django admin module.
+To access this you add `/admin` to the end of the home url.
+- Allow users to customize their own profiles, including uploading a profile picture, setting a display name, and more.

 ## Testing